open-h-embodiment/data-collection/README.md

 This guide provides a comprehensive overview of how to contribute meaningful data to the Open-H initiative, ensuring consistency and quality across all contributions.

+## How to Participate

+1. **Review the Request for Proposals**
+   Read the [Open-H RFP](assets/open-h-rfp.pdf) to confirm your proposed dataset aligns with the initiative.
+The guide outlines the technical scope, eligibility, and evaluation criteria for the one-page submission reviewed by the Open-H-Embodiment steering committee.

+2. **Prepare and Submit Your Proposal**
+   Develop a concise one-page summary describing the dataset, collection methodology, and anticipated impact.
+Follow the instructions in the RFP and submit the document for steering committee review.

+3. **Upload Your Approved Dataset**
+   After approval, upload your data to the [Open-H shared drive](https://drive.google.com/drive/folders/1fenrjbsSYaeLz-U_LD7K063oT2el8ueX?usp=sharing).

+   A dedicated folder will be provisioned for your institution (and each participating lab, if applicable) to keep contributions organized.

+4. **Register Dataset Details**
+   Record the dataset metadata, documentation links, and key contacts in the [dataset tracking sheet](https://docs.google.com/spreadsheets/d/1vG9778S6G-Embum9ZjK_NlZGR0KFa2VkMnGDnZB-Exk/edit?usp=sharing).

+   This ensures the community can discover and integrate your contribution.

 ## 🚀 LeRobot Installation

 Before using the conversion scripts and following this guide, you need to install the correct version of LeRobot: